 The compromise here then is are you willing to take good grill size and portability over more heavyweight materials?

-Regardless of build material, this is still an excellent grill.
-The gas-fire ignition system might put purists off, but for those of us who like things to be made that little more convenient and user-friendly, this is a fantastic addition to the kamado marketplace.
+Regardless of build material, this is an excellent cooker.
+The gas-fire ignition system might put purists off, but for the rest of us there’s plenty to love here.
+If you want something convenient and user-friendly, this could be the right grill for you.

 But what if you want something durable as well as portable?

-Broil King have managed to weld the two together by coating the inside of their chamber with ceramic, and having the exterior of the shell made of steel.
+Broil King has managed to weld the two together.
+They’ve coated the inside of their chamber with ceramic and built the exterior of the shell made of steel.

-This means you get a grill that’s just 126 pounds in weight, while still offering the heat retention that the very best kamados do.
+This means you get a grill that’s just 126 pounds (ca. 57 kg) in weight, without compromising on heat retention.

-With portability in mind, the Broil King Keg does compromise slightly on cooking area size.
+Broil King have made portability their priority, so the cooking area size does suffer.
 It provides 280 square inches of cooking space.
 However with tailgating and camping being such an obvious primary focus of this grill, I think this area size is more than adequate enough.

 What it also has going for it is its price.
 It’s much more affordable than of the more well established kamados on this list, making it perfect entry point for beginners or newcomers to kamado cooking.

 - DESIGNED FOR DURABILITY AND PERFORMANCE - the Keg features an insulated double-walled steel...